Skip to Content

 Conclusion

-TIP: Rock tumblers require some maintenance, as you will need to oil them regularly to keep them running smoothly.
+TIP: Rock tumblers require maintenance, as you must oil them regularly to keep them running smoothly.
 Check out the step-by-step guide on how to oil your rock tumbler in the article below:

 Step-By-Step Guide: How To Properly Oil Your Rock Tumbler